-Additional Guidance and Procedure for applicants who declare a Criminal Conviction
+Policy and Procedure for Applicants with a Criminal Conviction

 (Admissions Policy Section 7 paragraph H)

 Having a criminal conviction will not normally prevent an individual from studying at Loughborough.
 However, as part of our duty of care to the University community, we ask prospective students to disclose information about certain criminal convictions.
 This is to enable the University to assess and appropriately manage the risk linked to admission.

 Consideration of criminal convictions is separate to the assessment of an applicant’s academic suitability for the course/programme.
 Those applicants who receive an offer to study at the University, will be asked to provide information relating to previous criminal convictions as outlined below at the point at which they accept this offer (via a firm, insurance or provisional route).
 This includes Clearing, Adjustment and Record of Prior Acceptance (RPA) for undergraduate applicants.

 Following a disclosure of a criminal conviction the University may place certain restrictions or conditions on an applicant whilst they are a registered student.
 If the University believes that risks cannot be appropriately managed, it reserves the right to cancel or withdraw an offer, withhold admission or terminate any contract.
 This reserved right is especially relevant in the case of sexual, violent offences, those relating to substance abuse, dealing in illegal substances or dishonest conduct or those related to failure to respect the protected characteristics of others.

 B. Criminal convictions requiring disclosure